robert-westenberger/knowledgebase/mathematics/discrete-mathematics/well-ordering-principle.md

 Let $C$ be the set of all integers greater than one that can't be factored as a product of primes.
 We assume $C$ is not empty and derive a contradiction.

 If $C$ is not empty, there is a least element $n \in C$ by WOP.
-This $n$ can't be prime, because a prime by itself is considered a product of primes, and no such products are in $C$.
+This $n$ can't be prime, because a prime by itself is considered a (length one) product of primes, and no such products are in $C$.

 So $n$ must be a product of two integers $a$ and $b$ where $a \gt 1$ and $b \lt n$.